CiscoDevNet/NX-SDK/README.md

   - NOTE: Mandatory for Custom Applications to be started in VSH.
   - ENXOS build environment can built using the provided Dockerfiles

-  *starting NXOS release 9.2.1, wrlinux compiler toolchain has been upgraded from wrl5 to wrl8.
+  *starting NXOS release 9.2.1, wrlinux compiler tool-chain has been upgraded from wrl5 to wrl8.
 Applications compiled with wrl5 should still run.
-However, if you encounter issues with your C++ applciations, you must re-compile with wrl8.*
+However, if you encounter issues with your C++ applications, you must re-compile with wrl8.*

   #### For NXOS 9.2.1 release and onwards:
   ```